jetstream-cloud/js2docs/docs/faq/general-faq.md

 If you want DNS hostnames configured for your allocation, please create a support ticket and ask for it.

+!!!
+Note
+    For information about hostnames outside the `projects.jetstream-cloud.org` space, see ["How do I set up a custom domain name for my gateway, site, or web service?"](../gateways/#how-do-i-set-up-a-custom-domain-name-for-my-gateway-site-or-web-service)

 ---

 ### Are there backups of Jetstream2 storage resources ?